-What is the SUMMER SMART PROGRAM?
+What is the SMART Program?

-Participants are primarily children ages 5-12, classified as ‘homeless’ by the Brenham Independent School District.
-(Homelessness classification includes children living in hotels, at Faith Mission, and in multi-family situations.)
+Participants are primarily children ages 5-12, classified as “homeless” by the Brenham Independent School District.
+Homelessness classification includes children living in hotels, at Faith Mission, and in multi-family situations.

 How can I help?

-Faith Mission can utilize business men or women who may be interested in speaking to the children for approximately 20 minutes, explaining your industry, and inspiring children by speaking about “what they can do when they grow up.
+Faith Mission can utilize business men or women who may be interested in speaking to the children for approximately 20 minutes, explaining your industry and inspiring children by speaking about what they can do when they grow up.

-Faith Mission can benefit from private donations to cover the cost of the SUMMER SMART PROGRAM.
+Faith Mission can benefit from private donations to cover the cost of the SMART program.
 Contributions will go to cover the childrens’ meals and field trip fees.
 All other staff and supplies are covered by volunteers and donations.

 The cost per child is $100.
 Donations are appreciated in any amount!